Howard County Public School System: 1950s

 In 1949, John H. Brown became the board president.
 After 10 years without school construction, the county awaited legislation for bonds that could be paid off in the 20-year design life of the buildings, leaving the county without debt by 1969.
 A single central high school design was modified to one that would serve three districts, and plans for additions to Clarksville, Libson, and West Friendship were made at an estimated cost of $875,000.

-Newspaper publication of the school budget was refused, and replaced with a mimeograph supplied on request.

-This was also the first year that the school board met with representatives regarding the combined impact of schools with water, sewer, and roads.
+1949 was also the first year that the school board met with representatives regarding the combined impact of schools with water, sewer, and roads.
 Four colored and one white schools without water were funded for new wells.
 School buses and drivers were inspected for the first time.

 The board expanded to four members in May 1949 with the addition of Norman H. Warfield, and a new position of County Superintendent was created and given with Warfield's vote to John E. Yingling.

 In 1949, future land developer and County Executive Norman E. Moxley was hired in a new position as chairman of the school building commission.

-The school board remained self-elected by its own four members with one-year terms.

 By 1952, the first major subdivisions were started in Ellicott City, prompting the League of Women Voters to express concern.
 The school board noted that there was plenty of land in the county for schools, just little funding for new buildings.
 The planning board provided the first listings of building permits to the school board showing growth rates nearly doubling in three months.
 School salaries were raised to a base of $3,000 a year, and the student-to-teacher ratio was lowered to 33.

 In 1953, Maryland expanded the loans for new schools to $514,000, and driver's education classes began.

-In 1955 Charles E. Miller was elected president of the board.
+In 1955, Charles E. Miller was elected president of the board.

-In 1956 football was expanded from six-man to eleven-man teams, with games to be played at Howard High School.

-Maryland governor J. Millard Tawes appointed Gertrude Crist to the School board in 1959.
+Maryland governor J. Millard Tawes appointed Gertrude Crist to the school board in 1959.